 The Binjai On The Park – Live Among The Elites

-The Binjai (not to be confused with Binjai Residences) is developed by a subsidiary of KLCC Holdings known as Layar Intan.
+The Binjai (not to be confused with Binjai Residency and Binjai 8 is developed by a subsidiary of KLCC Holdings known as Layar Intan.
 Famous for being the most expensive piece of real estate in Malaysia (in terms of price per square foot) a couple of years ago, The Binjai On The Park remains one of the prime pieces of upmarket real estate in Klang Valley, nay Malaysia.
 The condominium was designed by Allen Jack + Cottier (known famously as AJ+C), the Australian based architect with regional presence in Malaysia, Vietnam and China.

 Completed near the end of 2008, the Binjai On The Park is located on Jalan Binjai (named after the Binjai trees found in the area before the KLCC project commenced), at only a stone’s throw away from the iconic Petronas Twin Towers.
 While the condominium is accessible easily via major roads such as Jalan Tun Razak and Jalan Ampang, heavy traffic is a given for tenants in the KLCC area.
 The Binjai is under the “Zone C: Binjai” classification together with its neighbours, Park Seven and Stonor Park (as well as the upcoming Platinum Park).

 A freehold development, the Binjai consists of two blocks – one with 44 stories, and the other 45.
 Being inside the KLCC enclave, it is close to shopping malls (notably Suria KLCC) and also the KLCC Park – a sprawling open space right in the middle of the KLCC development.
 A convention centre (the Kuala Lumpur Convention Centre) is also nearby.